 Sperm freezing in Mexico offers the world’s most advanced equipment for semen processing and freezing at a fraction of the IVF treatment cost in the US.
 IVF treatment in Mexico requires prepared sperm for the fertilization process.
 Once sperm has been donated or retrieved, it is possible to store the washed sperm for use in later treatment cycles.

 If male infertility is a factor in couples seeking IVF treatments, donated sperm from sperm banks can be used.
 Sperm banks and fertility clinics in Mexico use the same methods of freezing to store sperm.

 A Good Candidate for Sperm Freezing

-A good candidate for sperm freezing Mexico is prior to an Assisted Reproductive procedure such as IVF: Storing sperm prior to an IVF cycle, egg donation or surrogate cycle ensures the availability of sperm should the male partner have difficulty producing a sample on the day of egg retrieval or should the male not be available to produce a fresh sample because of traveling or various other personal reasons.
+A good candidate for sperm freezing in Mexico is prior to an Assisted Reproductive procedure such as IVF — storing sperm prior to an IVF cycle, egg donation or surrogate cycle ensures the availability of sperm should the male partner have difficulty producing a sample on the day of egg retrieval or should the male not be available to produce a fresh sample because of traveling or various other personal reasons.

 Other reasons to consider sperm freezing: